Hudson Valley Farm and Flea:

 No, the Farm & Flea Event is not Free.
 There is a $5 admission fee to all patrons.

-Children under 12 years old are Free and there is Free parking on the premises.
+Children under 12 years old are Free, though, and there is Free parking on the premises.

-What Makes the Hudson Valley Farm & Flea a Unique Event?
+What Makes the Hudson Valley Farm and Flea a Unique Event?

-The Hudson Valley Farm & Flea is a unique event in Orange County, NY, as it embraces community, diversity and exceptional products made right here in our backyard.
+The Hudson Valley Farm and Flea is a unique event in Orange County, NY, as it embraces community, diversity and exceptional products made right here in our backyard.